-Strategy: Increase Information Sharing Between the Office of Student Accommodations and High School Students Unit Objective: Collaborate with high schools to help students successfully transition to the College.
-Requestor(s): Andrew Gaines Requestor(s): Andrew Gaines

-Description: Host a transition night/day (depending on feedback from districts) to cover application for and dissemination of student accommodations at Lake Land College and provide information of other services relevant to the students with disabilities.
+Increase Information Sharing Between the Office of Student Accommodations and High School Students Collaborate with high schools to help students successfully transition to the College.
+Requestor(s): Andrew Gaines Description: Host a transition night/day (depending on feedback from districts) to cover application for and dissemination of student accommodations at Lake Land College and provide information of other services relevant to the students with disabilities.
 Aug.
-2016 Status Statement: Meeting progress target

-Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: Surveys have been returned and data has been collected.
+2016 Status Statement: Meeting progress target Nov.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: Surveys have been returned and data has been collected.
 There is a strong preference for continued presentations at the high school.
 Many of the outlying districts do not have a transportation budget for travel to a daytime event.
 Many of the respondents do not believe that parents of this demographic will be willing/able to bring the students to a night time event.
 This data will be explored with new student admissions to discuss the appropriateness of this event.
 If the consensus is that the event is still a viable option then we will proceed.
-If it is decided that the best option is to expand on high school visits we will explore ways in which we can disseminate more information aligned with survey data results.
+If it is decided that the best option is to expand on high school visits we will explore

-Strategy: Develop Career Pathway Models to be Used by Others in LLC Hillit Chiective.
-Collaborate with high schools to help students successfully transition to the College.
-Requestor(s): Lori Ohnesorge

-Description: Create a visual Career Pathway Tool.
+Develop Career Pathway Models to be Used by Others in LLC Strategy: Collaborate with high schools to help students successfully transition to the Unit Objective: College.
+Lori Ohnesorge Requestor(s): Description: Create a visual Career Pathway Tool.
 Partner with an area organization to define various careers with income levels.
 Careers will be organized into the same career clusters defined in the Lake Land College catalog.
 An educational pathway, utilizing Lake Land programs, will be created for each career.
 The end result will represent an area organization with careers listed in different clusters and a visual path of how a secondary student could reach each career in the organizations.
+Aug.
+2016 Status Statement: Project placed on hold Nov.
+2015 Status Statement: Meeting progress target ways in which we can disseminate more information aligned with survey data results.